 Be sure to always have clean water readily available for your cat and a cool and comfortable spot for them to rest.

+Have you noticed your cat doing any of these things when the weather gets hot?
 How else does your cat stay cool in the summer?
 Let us know in the comments below!